Ten Facts about King Henry VIII of England

 Anne of Cleves married Henry VIII only five days after they met in January 1540, with their marriage only lasting six months.
 Anne agreed to an annulment after confiming that their marriage was never consummated and that she had kept quiet about an earlier contract of marriage.

-Catherine Howard married Henry VIII only a couple of weeks after his marriage to Anne Boleyn was annulled.
-Coincidentally, Catherine Howard and Anne Boleyn were cousins.
-Catherine allegedly had an adulterous relationship with Thomas Culpeper, one of Henry VIII's courtiers.
-Like her cousin, Catherine was beheaded in 1642.
+Catherine Howard married Henry VIII only a couple of weeks after his marriage to Anne of Cleves was annulled.
+Catherine Howard was a cousin of Henry's second wife Anne Boleyn, and like Anne, suffered the same fate.
+She had allegedly been in an adulterous relationship with Thomas Culpeper, one of Henry VIII's courtiers.
+Catherine was beheaded in 1542.

 Catherine Parr was Henry VIII's sixth wife and outlived him.
 She played an important role in restoring Mary and Elizabeth, Henry VIII's daughters from his first and second marriages, to the line of succession, although Edward remained first in line to the throne.